 The Emperor Claudius launched his invasion of Britain in the summer of 43 AD.
 Caractacus adopted guerrilla tactics to resist the Roman general Aulus Plautius.
-The Dobunni tribe of western Britain submitted to the invaders, but Caractacus and his brother Togodumnus met the Romans in battle in the lands of the Cantii tribe (now Kent) were the Celtic army gathered on the banks of the River Medway to defend the Catuvellaunian capital at Camulodunum (Colchester).
+The Dobunni tribe of western Britain submitted to the invaders, but Caractacus and his brother Togodumnus met the Romans in battle in the lands of the Cantii tribe (now Kent).

 The historian Cassius Dio, the only source of information on the battle, does not name its location.
 The Romans are thought to have used existing trackways as they moved west from their embarkment site at Richborough, near Dover and the most well-travelled prehistoric trackway would have been the route of the later Pilgrims' Way, which forded the River Medway at Aylesford.
 Other theories, however, argue that the river is narrow enough at Aylesford not to present significant difficulties in crossing, and place the battle closer to Rochester, where a large Iron Age settlement then stood.
 Further evidence of a more northern location has been unearthed at Bredgar, where a find of a hoard of Roman coins from the period has been interpreted as being buried for safekeeping before a battle.
 This hoard could, however, post-date the battle by as much as 20 years.